-Problems related to echoic memory in children
+Problems in children

 The most common cause behind the loss of echoic memory is a stroke.
-There are various strokes that affect the sensory system and ultimately lead to impairment of echoic memory.
+There are various strokes that affect the sensory system and ultimately lead to impairment of memory.
 This condition in children can be improved with the help of audio books and therapy.
-For improving the echoic memory in children, ginkgo biloba is of great help.
+For children, ginkgo biloba is of great help.

-Problems related to echoic memory in adults
+Problems in adults